gamefiend/meccu/README.md

 * modify the meccu.sh with the graphite information you need.
 * put any data collection scripts you want in the metrics directory, then: sh mecchu.sh
 * et voila!
-It should start running the collection and sending to your graphite server ever INTERVAL seconds.
+It should start running the collection and sending to your graphite server every `${INTERVAL}` seconds.

 ## TODO
 Lots of stuff to do: